THE NATURE OF THE POSSIBLE. WHAT QUANTUM MECHANICS CAN GAIN FROM ZEN?

 Free Will - 1

-As is known, determinism leaves no room for free will since in a completely deterministic world only one outcome is possible.
-Now some rekcon, including myself, that free will can emerge from the nature of the quantum world.
-However, trying to explain free will by probabilistic outcomes of wave function collapse may not be a solution if only because these outcomes are always random and we can't control or influence them.
+As is known, determinism leaves no room for free will since, in a completely deterministic world, only one outcome is possible.
+However, some reckon, including myself, that free will can emerge from the nature of the quantum world.
+Yet, trying to explain free will by probabilistic outcomes of wave function collapse may not be the solution if only because these outcomes are always random, and we can't control or influence them.
+In the long term, we can't claim responsibility for our actions in either case: whether our decisions are completely predetermined or a matter of random quantum chance.

 __________________________